Maple GO Station

-Maple GO Station is a train and bus station on GO Transit's Barrie line, located in Maple, Ontario, Canada.
+Maple GO Station is a train and bus station on GO Transit's Barrie line, located in Vaughan, Ontario, Canada.
 It is Ontario's oldest operating railway station, with passenger service dating back to 1853.

 History

 The Maple Grand Trunk station in 1909.

 Maple Station opened on May 16, 1853, when the service began on the Ontario, Simcoe, and Huron Railroad between Toronto and Machell's Corners (now Aurora).
 At the time, the station was named "Richmond Hill", despite being 6 km west of that community.
 A coach service was run between Richmond Hill and Maple to connect with the namesake town.
 Train service was extended to Barrie later in 1853, and to Collingwood in 1855.

 The current station building was constructed in 1903 by the Grand Trunk Railway to replace the original Ontario, Simcoe and Huron building, which had burned down.
 It was named Maple after completion.
 The Queen Anne style timber frame structure is clad in wood using stick style patterns, and features large gables in its roofline.
 It is federally protected by the Heritage Railway Stations Protection Act.
 The building is also protected under Part V of the Ontario Heritage Act, as part of the Maple Heritage Conservation District.

 The building underwent renovations that were completed in January 2014 for million.
 It included repairs to the facade and interior, replacement of the floor, and an upgrade to the accessibility ramps.
 An additional 60 parking spaces were added to the station in the spring of 2015.

 The station will undergo a redevelopment starting in 2019 including the addition of a second rail track, new rail platforms with a full canopy, two pedestrian tunnels to connect the new platforms, more parking, and the bus loop will be upgraded.